December 20, 2015

 Method:

-1. Place the starch in a large mixing bowl, add the rosewater, stir to blend.
+1. Place the starch in a large mixing bowl, add the rosewater, and stir to blend.

-2. Break the eggs into a small bowl and beat with a fork lightly.
+2. Break the eggs into a small bowl and beat lightly with a fork.

 3. Add the whisked eggs, sifted flour, milk, and ground cardamom to the mixture, mix with a wire whisk until well blended and smooth.